One of the most outspoken, entertaining, controversial footballers of the modern age comes to terms with his turbulent past.

-TROY DEENEY is best known as Watford FC's captain and a thorn in Arsenal's side.
+TROY DEENEY is best known as Watford FC's former captain and a thorn in Arsenal's side.
 But behind the successful and gritty football persona is a remarkable story of resilience.

 In this brutally honest and inspirational memoir, Troy shares what it was like to grow up on Europe's largest council estate, where his mum worked three jobs and his father, a notorious drug dealer, was frequently in and out of prison.